hexojs/hexo-generator-index/README.md

 ## Note

-If your theme defines a non-archive `index` layout (e.g. About Me page), this plugin would follow that layout instead and not generate an archive.
-In that case, use [hexo-generator-archive](https://github.com/hexo-generator-archive) to generate an archive according to the `archive` layout.
+If your theme define a non-archive `index` layout (e.g. About Me page), this plugin would follow that layout instead and not generate an archive.
+In that case, use [hexo-generator-archive](https://github.com/hexojs/hexo-generator-archive) to generate an archive according to the `archive` layout.

 ## License